oleggromov/oleggromov-feisty/content/pages/refactoring-vs-rewriting-code/index.md

-Recently, while reading through [Martin Fowler’s](https://martinfowler.com) wonderful articles on software architecture, I came across his classical book “Refactoring” which apparently has been updated and published in a second edition.
+Recently, while reading [Martin Fowler’s](https://martinfowler.com) wonderful articles on software architecture, I came across his classical book “Refactoring” which apparently has been updated and published in a second edition.
 I got to know about this update when watching his [energizing talk at Etsy Engineering](https://www.youtube.com/watch?v=6wDoopbtEqk) in February this year.

 ## Refactoring is not Rewriting